Skip to main content

 Verifying a token

-GET /api/v1/auth/verify is the canonical way to check whether a token is valid.
-It returns the user record ID, email, and granted scopes when the token is good:
+The GET /api/v1/auth/verify endpoint is the canonical way to check whether a token is currently valid.
+It returns the user record id, email and granted scopes if the token is good:

 Scopes

-All v1 tokens currently carry a single scope:mcp:v1.
-It grants full access to every /api/v1/* endpoint for the owning account.
-Finer-grained scopes (e.g. read-only, or post:write only) are planned for a future version — existing tokens will retain their full access when that lands.
+All v1 tokens currently have a single scope: mcp:v1.
+It grants full access to every /api/v1/* endpoint of the owning user.
+Finer-grained scopes (e.g. read-only, or “post:write” only) will land in a future version — existing tokens will keep their full access at that point.

-Store tokens in environment variables or a secrets manager, never in client-side code.
+• ✅ Store tokens in env vars or secret managers, never in client-side code

-Never commit a token to git, even in a private repository.
+• ❌ Never commit tokens to git, even in a private repo

-Never paste a token in a public log, screenshot, or support thread — revoke and recreate immediately if you suspect a leak.
+• ❌ Never paste a token in a public log, screenshot, or support thread — revoke and recreate if you suspect leak